sebastian3495/sebastian3495/_posts/2018-03-19-Text-summarizer.md

 image:
     feature: P_Text-summarizer/summarize.png
 ---
-Have you ever been given the task to read a long article and wished that a summary of it existed, so that you wouldn't have to read the whole god damn article?
+Are you tired of having to read through all of the crap in an article?
+Ever wished that you could get rid Have you ever been given the task to read a long article and wished that a summary of it existed, so that you wouldn't have to read the whole god damn article?
 Well, you will soon be able to generate summaries in a matter of seconds..